devs-immortal/Paradise-Lost/README.md

 The Aether is a dimension high in the sky composed of floating islands.
 Ascend through a Glowstone portal and begin a new survival adventure packed with new ores, mythical creatures and perilous Dungeons.
 All you need to do is build a Glowstone frame and add water to light the mystical portal, step in and you'll be transported immediately to the luscious hostile paradise known as the Aether.

-You can download the mod on [Modrinth](https://modrinth.com/mod/aether) or the [releases tab](https://github.com/kalucky0/The-Aether/releases) on github.
+You can download the mod on [Modrinth](https://modrinth.com/mod/aether) or the [releases tab](https://github.com/kalucky0/The-Aether/releases) on Github.

 **Original repo:** [GildedGames/The-Aether](https://gitea.gildedgames.com/GildedGames/The-Aether)